pyeventsourcing/eventsourcing/docs/topics/process.rst

     if __name__ == '__main__':

-Start the operating system processes.
+Start the operating system processes (uses the multiprocessing library).

 .. code:: python